Google Suggesting Photo Location Recommendations

-Also photos might be geotagged, and a database of geotagged photos could be analyzed to determine the locations where those images were shot.
-Geotagged photos “can include EXIF data indicating a latitude, longitude, date of capture, and a time of capture.”
+Also, photos might be geotagged, and a database of geotagged photos could be analyzed to determine the locations where those images were shot.
+Geotagged photos “can include EXIF data indicating latitude, longitude, date of capture, and a time of capture.”

 Such a recommendation system might make recommendations as to good places to take photos of sunrises and sunsets, based upon the time they were taken and a comparison to the actual time of those events.

 If Google makes such a recommendation, and the person being recommended the location may show that they stopped and took the advice of the recommendation, through something like Google’s Auto-backup photo service.
 If they do, this recommendation system may continue to make recommendations about Photogenic Locations.

 In addition to clustering the geographic locations where photos where taken, a clustering algorithm might look at other information, such as “metatags, keywords, text annotations, or comments provided in the context of a sharing or social media platform.”